 Another suitable way to cover long distances is by taking taxis to get to distinct tourist attractions.
 Make sure you negotiate as you have great chances to haggle a good deal for yourself.

-TukTuks, rather convenient and affordable means of transport, helps you get around major parts of the city.
+TukTuks, a rather convenient and affordable means of transport, helps you get around major parts of the city.
 In Marrakech, TukTuk license is granted to handicapped drivers, only; the main reason why you can’t find a hoard of them.
 It is a great way to travel around Medina.
 However, make sure you agree to a price before taking the ride (whether in TukTuk or taxi).

 Join the crowds in Jemaa el-Fna Square, with people sipping fresh orange juice.
 Crepes are one of the most popular Moroccan delicacies.
 Street food quality at El-Fna square is monitored by the local health department and thus quite hygienic.